By Stuart Cooke

 Everything you have ever experienced, felt, or conducted in life is due to brain function….
 It is impossible for a person to become healthy mentally or physiologically without a healthy brain. – Datis Kharrazin DHSc, DC, MS, MNeuroSci

-After kicking off the new year with the month of the gut, A.K.A the second brain, we thought we’d move north and check out the most powerful computing system there is; The Human Brain.
+After interviewing some of the brightest brains on the planet on our podcast The Health Sessions we thought we’d examine the most powerful computing system there is; The Human Brain.

 Even though there is a known common distinction between mind and body, I view things a little differently.
-We already know that having a healthy heart or liver is a direct result of the foods we eat, and the lifestyle choices we make, so why would the brain be any different?
+We already know that having a healthy body can be influenced by the foods we eat, and the lifestyle choices we make, so why would the brain be any different?
 After all it’s all housed under the same roof, and that to me simply means it’s still part of the same thing.

 Then the burning questions for me are: